jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 }
 ```

-## Add translations with the Fink editor
+## Translation with the Fink editor
-The inlang.project directory enables the Fink editor for translation in the browser.
-This tool makes it easy for translators to work with message files in a git repo, without having to clone the repo or use the git CLI directly.
+Fink makes it easy for translators to work with message files in a git repo, without having to clone the repo or use the git CLI directly.

 You can specify the repo in the URL or using the input field at [https://fink.inlang.com/](https://fink.inlang.com/).
 Once authenticated and connected to the repo, inlang will rememer your recent projects in the dashboard.